miguelatplumbee/cucumber-as3/README.md

 # cucumber-as3

-*cucumber-as3* allows developer to write step definitions in Actionscript and use them to instrument cucumber tests.
+**cucumber-as3** allows developer to write step definitions in Actionscript and use them to instrument cucumber tests.

 ## example

-Given the following feature written using Gherkin:
+Given the following feature written using Gherkin syntax:

  ```gherkin
  # calculator.feature